“May I ask you a question?” Josh Harris asks me.

 I thank him for the time he’s already given me and he tells me he’ll call me right back.

-Five minutes and seventeen seconds later, he does just that.
+Just over five minutes later, he does just that.
 This time, I don’t skip a beat.
 Right away I ask him the question I was thinking of earlier and we pick up the interview right where we left off.

 In the moment, I didn’t think much of this little exchange.
 In fact, it wasn’t until I sat down a day later to listen to the interview recording that I started thinking about it again.
-Who in the world was Harris going to meet, I thought.
+That's when it struck me; who in the world was Harris going to meet?

 Just a couple of months ago, with President Donald Trump, Tesla CEO Elon Musk and several other prominent business executives and Cabinet members.
 I also know that in the past, he had seriously as a Republican, but he ultimately decided that he could accomplish more in the private sector.

-I didn’t know this at the time of the interview, but the very next day (Friday, June 16), rumors began to explode that Harris’ NBA team, the Philadelphia 76ers were well on their way to negotiating in the NBA Draft next week.
+I didn’t know this at the time of the interview on Thursday, June 15, but the very next day, rumors began to explode that Harris’ NBA team, the Philadelphia 76ers, were well on their way to negotiating in the NBA Draft next week.
+That trade was officially approved several days later, paving the way for the Sixers to select Washington guard Markelle Fultz with the Draft's first pick.

-I still have no idea who Harris was driving to meet with, but I do know one thing; whoever he was meeting with is definitely a hell of a lot more important than I am.
+I still have no idea who Harris was driving to meet with, but I do know one thing; whoever he was going to meet with is definitely a heck of a lot more important than I am.

 As I’ve thought about it more, though, I’ve realized that maybe I shouldn’t be so surprised that Harris agreed to let me interview him.
 While he keeps a low public profile, especially compared to a certain other Republican billionaire who graduated from Wharton, there are a couple things that are pretty easy to find out about him.